Fighting Options - the best strategy to precede your escape from an attacker is a Sucker Punch. Know this: Surprise is a

 It's not easy - that's why they're such good offensive fighting options.
 Nevertheless, stay more than an arm’s length away (the further, the better) and watch for him telegraphing his intent to attack.
 Use your peripheral vision to watch his hands, they’re the most likely to harm you.
 Be ready to dodge his grab or punch, then run.
 If you are knocked down, stay down and immediately assume the powerful Defensive Ground Kicks position (in strategies) to enable your escape.

 Of course, you must be close enough, within reach.
 Use Startle Speed – the speed used to pull your hand away from a hot stove.
 Do not telegraph your intent.
 Attack with the same strike repeatedly or follow your Sucker Punch with the Mixed Strikes in strategies (hand, foot, knee).
 Continue striking until you can escape from danger.

 The best Sucker Punch of all are the “Finger-Whips-to-the-Eyes.”
 That’s whipping your hand and wrist loosely as though you’re flicking water off your fingertips.
-This allows all four fingertips (not your thumb) to strike the eye.
+This allows all four fingertips (not your thumb) to strike the attacker's eye.
 They:

-1. are the fastest of all strikes and can be repeated rapidly,
+1. are the fastest of all strikes and should be repeated rapidly,

 2. don’t require strength, only speed (see Startle Speed above),

 Eyeballs have the same extreme sensitivity as testicles - his "four balls" are a man's most vulnerable targets (followed by his throat).

 The slightest impact to an eyeball causes an autonomic reaction of snapping the head back.
 That exposes his throat for your fist to strike his "Adam's Apple" (thyroid cartilage) which will impede his breathing and cause gasping.

 After an eyeball-strike (and an optional fist-strike to his throat and/or a knee-strike to his groin), it's far less likely that he'll chase you.

 Target his four balls and throat.
 STUN & RUN to safety and call the police.